kaylumah/hosting/_site/_posts/2021-03-21-set-nuget-metadata-via-msbuild.md

 ## Setting Metadata

-### Defaults

-For starters let see what we get by default
+We now have an empty project, so lets check what values get set by default.
+Run the following command

 ```shell
 dotnet pack
 ```

+Which outputs:

 ```output
 Microsoft (R) Build Engine version 16.8.3+39993bd9d for .NET